 If pending financial aid for the semester is sufficient to cover the fees and charges, the balance due will automatically be deducted from your financial aid disbursement.
 All remaining aid, after charges and fees are deducted, will be disbursed to the student.
 The university's preferred method for disbursing funds is via electronic transfer, known as EFT (Electronic Funds Transfer) which will directly deposit any remaining funds into your checking account.
 Students enroll in EFT through their Student Center by clicking on the "Enroll in Direct Deposit" under the Finances section.

-Financial aid and scholarships are disbursed once a week throughout each semester.
-If the student’s file is complete and there are no items remaining on the “To Do List,” the first possible disbursement for the fall term is the week of August 22, 2013.
+Financial aid and scholarships are disbursed on Thursdays throughout each semester.
+If the student’s file is complete and there are no items remaining on the “To Do List,” the first possible disbursement for the fall term is the week of August 21, 2014.

 Disbursement is contingent on the student’s financial aid file status and enrollment.